Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Then there was the fact that I had people knocking on my door on a Friday asking me if I was going to mosque.

-And the third was that the amount of rubbish strewn on the street in what should be prime real estate where people want to get to the city was just insane.
+And the third was that the amount of rubbish strewn on the street in what should be prime real estate for people who want to get to the city was just insane.

 And then there's the sort of Bangladeshi markets where you kind of go, what the hell is that?